-In 2012, two successive safe hold modes in february and march led to the decision to move Jason-1 on an end-of-life orbit.
-Since May 2012, Jason-1 is on a geodetic orbit.
+In 2012, two successive safe hold modes in February and March led to the decision to move Jason-1 on an end-of-life orbit.
+Since May 2012, Jason-1 has been on a geodetic orbit.
 This will allow to improve the accuracy and resolution of the marine geoid, as it provides valuable new information about the marine gravity field.
-Nonetheless, data from the new orbit are still used for oceanographic purposes.
+Nonetheless, data from the new orbit are still used for oceanographic purposes: